KMS1260/Digital-Forensics-Data-Protection-Lifecycle/04-performing-digital-forensics/README.md

 ## Objectives

-- Analyze a forensic drive image to **discover a hidden partition**.
+- Analyse a forensic drive image to **discover a hidden partition**.
 - Recover **deleted files** from a forensic drive image.
 - Perform **file carving** to extract inaccessible files from a damaged image.